Updated June 18, 2018

-Updates on the above and more will be explained in an email sent to paid-up members of the Butler Society in early February.
+Updates will be shared via email to paid-up members of the Butler Society.
 To renew your membership, you can go to the website shop.

 London July Rally and Triennial General Meeting